 Because sometimes a dividend of 2% is preferable to 3% or 4% if you find that you increase it at a much faster rate.
 In a few years, it could already make more money than the others and even higher dividends.
 Find one with a low payout ratio, let’s say 75% or below.
 The ratio shows you how much of the revenue is distributed.
 If the number is too high, then the company has not much opportunities in difficult times, which may mean that the payment must eventually be reduced.

 Preference stocks typically offer above-average dividends while below-average declines – which sounds like a good choice for retired investors.
-You can put together an entire portfolio of preferred stock from one or more preferred stock funds.
+You can put together an entire retirement pension portfolio of preferred stock from one or more preferred stock funds.

 Real estate funds, which encompass a wide range of real estate types, including commercial and residential buildings, apartments, industrial, hospitals and department stores, are another sensible choice for a so-called “model portfolio”.
 They provide access to the real estate industry without having to invest directly in real estate, which would then have to be rented and renovated, and which from time to time may be difficult to dispose of.
 There are ETFs that specialize in real estate funds.